-Claimant has supported his claim with, among other things, his sworn Statement of Claim, a copy of his passport, which contains an Iraqi exit stamp dated September 12, 1990, and two news articles.
-Claimant has also provided his own declaration and a declaration from his father, that describe the circumstances of Claimant's alleged detention and ultimate departure from Kuwait.
+Claimant has supported his claim with, among other things, his sworn Statement of Claim and a copy of his U.S. passport containing an Iraqi exit stamp dated September 14, 1990.
+Claimant has also provided his own declaration, dated January 10, 2018, and a declaration from his mother, dated January 11, 2018, that describe the circumstances of his alleged detention and ultimate departure from Kuwait.